webern/mx/README.md

 One of the goals of this project is to strongly-type all aspects of the MusicXML XSD specification such that **any program that compiles will represent a valid MusicXML document.**  This principle is only extended as far as XSD validation is concerned.
 The MusicXML specification allows for the creation of valid MusicXML documents which are nonetheless musical gibberish.
 Additionally the MusicXML specification has many requirements which are described in comments in the XSD specification.
 In other words, an XSD-validated MusicXML document does not necessarily represent valid MusicXML.

 Note: XsIDREF and XsID constraints are not enforced by this library.
-Thus the goal stated above has not entirely been acheived.
+Thus the goal stated above has not entirely been achieved.
 If you introduce duplicative XsID values, for example, an XSD validation of your document will fail.
 I don't know how to solve this problem right now.

 ### Compiling
 The project uses C++11 semantics, does not use any third-party libraries and does not employ any platform-specific commands.
 It has been built with the following compilers successfully.